multiscan/laptop/README.md

 ### TODO:
- [ ] Get rid of rcm before running 'local.sh'
+ - [ ] Get rid of rcm before running 'local.sh'
- [ ] Docker Community Edition as cask instead of manually!
+ - [ ] Docker Community Edition as cask instead of manually!
+ - [ ] Find an alternative to GitX